haxmeister/flyboy-client/README.md

 # flyboy-client

 A LUA plugin for Vendetta Online that provides functionality such as locations of enemy players, an asteroid/ore database and other things to come.
+Some of the base code for this plugin was written by RedSpy and much has been added and modified to bend it to it's new purpose.

 ## Installation: